PRAGUE, DRESDEN & MUNICH

 • Day 4 | Wednesday 14 October

-Prague flourished throughout the centuries as the cultural heart of an empire – as both a musical centre where Mozart, Smetana and Dvorak were adored and, later, for its distinctive Art Nouveau style.
-This morning sees us return to Municipal House for a guided tour of this masterpiece in Art Nouveau architecture, design and decoration, where we find superbly preserved receptions rooms and the beautiful Smetana Hall.
-We then continue to nearby Mucha Museum, dedicated to the life and work of Alphonse Mucha, whose distinctive style defined the Art Nouveau movement.
-A short walk then brings us to Wenceslas Square where we pause to admire the iconic Grand Hotel Europa and the Koruna Building arcade, followed by a break for lunch.
+Prague flourished throughout the centuries as the cultural heart of an empire – as both a musical centre where Mozart, Smetana and Dvořák were adored and, later, for its distinctive Art Nouveau style.
+This morning sees us head to Municipal House for a guided tour of this masterpiece in Art Nouveau architecture, where we find superbly preserved reception rooms and the beautiful Smetana Hall.
+We then continue to the nearby Mucha Museum, dedicated to the life and work of Alphonse Mucha, whose distinctive style helped define the Art Nouveau movement.
+From here, a short walk takes us through the city centre to Wenceslas Square, pausing to admire two of Prague’s finest Art Nouveau landmarks – the iconic Grand Hotel Europa and the elegant Koruna Building arcade – before breaking for lunch.
 Our final visit of the day is the striking Trade Fair Palace, Prague’s first major Functionalist building, now home to the National Gallery’s modern and contemporary art collections.
-Returning to our hotel, there is time to freshen up before our evening performance (schedules permitting) in the magnificent Dvořák Hall of the Rudolfinum.
+On return to our hotel, there is time to freshen up before our first evening performance brings us again to Smetana Hall.
+Here, Steven Mercurio leads the Czech National Symphony Orchestra in a program that spans the late Romantic and 20th-century repertoire and features works by Mussorgsky, Schumann and Strauss.
 Overnight Prague (B)

 • Day 5 | Thursday 15 October